 The success of many of the new emerging technologies and applications are dependent on minimized network latency, which sometimes also called delay.
 Some new use cases, such as e-health or autonomous vehicles, won’t even work reliably if the latency is too high.
 Below we will cover some of the most interesting use cases where the latency management and optimization are absolutely critical.

-It is obvious that 5G must be able to cover more use cases than 4G: it cannot and will not be only about providing higher mobile broadband speeds.
-These additional use cases will be needed to justify the investments on the 5G infrastructure and to maximize the return on investment.
-Therefore, instead of focusing only on mobile broadband speeds 5G will have a major role in providing new services in enterprise, industrial and critical communication sectors.
+It is obvious that 5G must be able to cover more use cases than 4G: it goes way beyond just providing higher mobile broadband speeds.
+These additional use cases are needed to justify the investments on the 5G infrastructure and to maximize the return on investment.
+Therefore, instead of focusing only on mobile broadband speeds 5G has a major role in providing new services in enterprise, industrial and critical communication sectors.